yyc12345/BallanceBlenderHelper/docs/docs/en/rail-adder.md

 Side Spiral Rail does not have a Screw property, because Side Spiral Rail is designed so that adjacent spins share a common edge, so the screw is fixed.

 The Radius, Iterations and Steps attributes in the Side Spiral Rail settings have the same meaning as the spiral rail.
 Side Spiral Rail also have a capping attribute.

+Spiral Rail also has capping and flip property.

+## Extra Transform

+When adding straight rails and curved rails, you can always set a property known as the Extra Transform.
+Its effect is consistent with the Extra Transform field in adding floors, both serving the purpose of visual edit.